 “Hey, man.
 Not to scare you, but police plant evidence all the time.
 It saw a TV show about it.
 They could come in right now and claim they found a kilo of cocaine and lock your ass up forever.”

 “That’s cold, man.
 After all I done for you, you’d rat me out like that?” he asked, acting wounded.

 “In a heartbeat.”

-He did have a point.
+He had a point.
 I don’t think Detective Garza would plant evidence.
 Hell knows what Detective Wilson would do.
-Mostly he just sits in and glowers at me.
+Mostly he just sat in and glowered at me.
 He’s got Bad Cop down pat.
 Garza’s Good Cop could use some work.

 “It’s that Spooky bitch who’s the problem.
 I bet she set the whole thing up.”

 “What spooky bitch?”
 Bryson looked bewildered.